Southwest cancels hundreds of flights after computer-related stoppage

-WASHINGTON, June 16 (Reuters) - Southwest Airlines (LUV.N) canceled nearly 300 flights Wednesday and delayed more than 500 a day after it was forced to temporarily halt operations over a computer glitch.
+WASHINGTON (Reuters) - Southwest Airlines canceled nearly 300 flights Wednesday and delayed more than 500 a day after it was forced to temporarily halt operations over a computer glitch.

 The Federal Aviation Administration said Tuesday it had issued a temporary nationwide groundstop at the request of Southwest Airlines to resolve a computer reservation issue.